Last Updated on January 22, 2024 by Sharon Advik

-If you guys are starting in the real estate photography business, you’re probably wondering which lenses you should use?
+If you are starting in the real estate photography business, you’re probably wondering which lenses you should use.

 Which is the best lens for indoor real estate photography?

-So I’ve really spent a lot of time in these lenses and gotten to know them pretty well from a real estate photography standpoint.
+So, I’ve spent much time with these lenses and gotten to know them pretty well from a real estate photography standpoint.

 Which is the Best Lens For Indoor Real Estate Photography?